THD-C/mobile/README.md

 }
 ```

-After adding new translations the must be restarted.
+After adding new translations the application must be restarted.